Jewelry Group Guidelines

 - Bags and Boxes

 Bags are provided by the SCAA for jewelry purchases, but if you wish to provide your own boxes or bags you may bring some in and leave them in the lower left hand desk drawer.
-Please clearly mark them with your name and they will be used for your jewelry sales only.
+Please clearly mark them with your name.
+While we hope that they will be used for your jewelry sales only, we cannot guarantee it.

 - Judged Shows

-Six of the seven annual shows have jewelry judging.
-We do not participate in the judging of the Paint San Clemente show in June.
-When you bring in your jewelry for the jewelry change, choose one of your items to be judged.
+Currently our jewelry is judged in all of the shows, with the exception of Paint San Clemente when the jewelry is not judged.
+For all judged shows, choose one of your items to be judged.
 Provide a short, typed description of the piece on a white card no larger than 3 x 5 inches.
+Do not put your name or the price on this card.
 A tent card is acceptable.
-There will be two judges who will judge our jewelry, using the guidelines we provide, to choose first and second prize winners.
-Winners will be announced at that show’s reception, which is the Sunday after the opening from 2-4 PM.
+The Chairman will enter the item into the show without your name on it.
+There will be one judge who will judge our jewelry, using the guidelines we provide, to choose first and second prize winners.
+Winners will be announced at that show’s reception, which is the Sunday of the opening at 2 PM.
 First prize is $30 and second prize is $20.
 All jewelry artists are encouraged to attend.
-If you cannot attend, please let someone else know so that they can pick up your award.
-For more information, go to the Judging Guidelines page.
+If you cannot attend, please let someone else know so that they can pick up your award if you win.

 We are looking for high quality handcrafted jewelry, so please bring us your best work.
 Please refer to the SCAA Jewelry Judging Guidelines document (Appendix I).
 We have outlined what the judges are looking for, but it can also be used as a guideline for what to display in our gallery.
 Things should be well constructed, well designed and attractive to customers.
 The better the jewelry, the more we sell, and the happier we all will be!

-At the end of each show, all the jewelry you submitted for that show will be removed from the cases and you may put new items in for the next show.
+At the end of each show, all the jewelry you submitted for that show will be removed from the cases and you may put new items in on your assigned shelf for the next show.
 Unsold pieces may be displayed again, but not at a consecutive show.

 - Jewelry Group Meetings and Special shows